 David Cochrane, ISAR Research Director,

 MA, with major in Research and Evaluation Methodology

 One a month a brief video on an interesting issue in astrological research will be made available.
 These videos are for for everyone to view.
 If there is a topic you would like to see addressed in a video, or if you like to volunteer to make one, please let us know.
 ISAR’s research director David Cochrane will make the monthly video if no others are submitted.

 Quarterly Online Meetings!

-ISAR members can join us in an online meeting that takes place every 3 months.
+ISAR memberes can join us in an online meeting that takes place every 3 months.
 This is an opportunity to share ideas on astrological research.

-The ISAR quarterly research meetings are held online on the second Saturday of each the months of January, April, July, and October.
+The ISAR quarterly research meetings are held online on the first Saturday of each the months of January, April, July, and October.
 The meetings are at 1 PM Eastern Time.

 Please register for the research meeting through your Members page at the ISAR website.